Recommended COVID-19 Modifications to Michigan 4-H Shooting Sports ProgramsDOWNLOAD FILE

 - Masks could become entangled with the bowstring during archery events.

-Any individual requiring 1:1 supervision should follow guidance provided under the 8-year-old participant section.
+Any individual requiring 1:1 supervision should follow guidance provided under the 8-year-old accommodations section.

 Individuals should use their own gear/equipment (eye and ear protection, firearms, bows, etc.) whenever possible.
 When that is not possible: